vipulnaik/diet-exercise-health/profile-information/health-profile.md

   hour) can cause me to get fatigued.
 I have adjusted to this by getting sunglasses for outdoor trips, using dark mode and low-light settings for my electronics use, and keeping the lights off in the evening / at night most of the time.
+For more on the practices I follow (or try to follow), see [best practices around light](../best-practices/best-practices-around-light.md).

   The photosensitivity started along with my [Decemer 2018 head/neck/jaw/tooth pain](../events/2018/2018-12-head-neck-jaw-tooth-pain.md).

 ## Physical exam